Bella Ramsey: 2016–2022: Early work

-Ramsey returned to film as Elsbeth in the biographical drama Resistance (2020), which explores how Marcel Marceau helped Jewish children escape Nazi persecution during World War II.
-It was their most significant film role to date, offering more screen time than previous appearances.
-Ramsey was drawn to the film because "the script didn't shy away from the reality of war [in] telling such an important story".
-TheWraps Michael Nordine praised Ramsey's performance as "affecting", noting "great things can be expected of the teenage thespian in the future".
-Later that year, Ramsey returned to an HBO-aired series in the second season of the fantasy drama His Dark Materials (2020).
-Casting director Kahleen Crawford recalled that Ramsey and co-star Ella Schrey-Yeats's performances as Angelica and Paola, respectively, led to the roles being expanded to provide more screen time.
+Ramsey next played the orphan Elsbeth in the biographical drama Resistance (2020), which depicts how Marcel Marceau helped Jewish children escape Nazi persecution during World War II.
+Ramsey was drawn to the film because "the script didn't shy away from the reality of war" in telling what they viewed as an important story.
+Although the film received mixed reviews, TheWraps Michael Nordine praised Ramsey's performance as "expressive" and "affecting" and wrote that "great things can be expected of the teenage thespian in the future".
+Later that year, Ramsey appeared in the second series of the HBO fantasy drama His Dark Materials (2020).
+Casting director Kahleen Crawford recalled that Ramsey and co-star Ella Schrey-Yeats's performances as Angelica and Paola, respectively, led to the roles being expanded to provide additional screen time.

-Ramsey continued to work in short films alongside these larger projects, appearing in Three Minutes of Silence (2020), Villain (2023), and the horror-drama Requiem (2021) alongside fellow Television Workshop alumni Safia Oakley-Green.
-Ramsey next starred as Lady Jane Grey in the Starz historical drama Becoming Elizabeth (2022), which charts Elizabeth I's early years.
-Megan O'Keefe of Decider described Ramsey as the "scene-stealer of the cast", and Kristen Lopez of IndieWire opined that Ramsey's depiction of Grey was "perfectly played".
-Ramsey starred in their first leading film role as Lady Catherine in Catherine Called Birdy (2022), a medieval coming-of-age comedy written and directed by Lena Dunham and adapted from Karen Cushman's novel.
-Rolling Stones David Fear hailed Ramsey as "a gift from the casting gods".
-Ramsey wrote and performed "Birdy Song" for the film's soundtrack.
+Between larger projects, Ramsey continued to work in short films, including 3 Minutes of Silence (2020), the horror-drama Requiem (2021), in which they appeared alongside fellow Television Workshop alumni Safia Oakley-Green, and Villain (2023).
+Ramsey's next television role was Lady Jane Grey in the Starz historical drama Becoming Elizabeth (2022), which chronicles the early years of Elizabeth I. Megan O'Keefe of Decider described Ramsey as the "scene-stealer of the cast", while Kristen Lopez of IndieWire opined that Ramsey's portrayal of Grey was "perfectly played".
+Although the show received positive reviews, it was cancelled after the first season due to low ratings.

+Ramsey starred in their first leading film role as Lady Catherine in Catherine Called Birdy (2022), a medieval coming-of-age comedy written and directed by Lena Dunham and adapted from the novel by Karen Cushman.
+The film received positive reviews; critic Mark Kermode described Ramsey as a "thrilling screen presence", while Rolling Stones David Fear felt that Birdy was "played remarkably and brilliantly by [Ramsey] ... who seems to be a gift from the casting gods".
+For their performance, Ramsey received a nomination for the Critics' Choice Award for Best Young Performer.
+They also wrote and performed "Birdy Song" for the film's soundtrack.